-There are no pedestrian and bicycle facilities shown with this application.
-However, there are existing facilities abutting the site that were approved with previous applications.
-An eight-foot-wide side path is constructed along the property frontage of Floral Park Road and a five-foot-wide sidewalk along the property frontage of Saint Mary's View Road, which the planned townhomes will front.
-In addition to the existing facilities, the site is proposed to include a five-foot-wide sidewalk along the property frontage of Baileys Pond Road, as well as sidewalk connections from the site to the existing paths along Floral Park Road and Saint Mary's View Road.
+The PPS includes an unconnected sidewalk abutting the proposed parking area on Parcel Y. Notwithstanding the recommendation of disapproval, standard sidewalk should be provided connecting a proposed parking area to existing sidewalk along the public streets, along Baileys Bond Road in this instance.
+The PPS also previously showed a shared leadwalk serving Lots 25-31, located on the private lots, which connected to Bailey's Pond Road and the abutting village green on Parcel T. This common leadwalk is discussed further in the Site Access finding of this technical staff report.
+There are no other proposed pedestrian and bicycle facilities shown with this application.
+There are existing facilities abutting the site that were approved with previous applications.
+An eight-foot-wide side path is constructed along the property frontage of Floral Park Road and a five-foot-wide sidewalk is constructed along the property frontage of Saint Mary's View Road, which the planned townhomes will front.
+There is also a five-foot-wide sidewalk along the property frontage of Baileys Pond Road.
 The access alley to the proposed townhomes is not proposed to include an internal sidewalk, as the homes are planned to be rear loading.
 These existing and planned facilities support the goals and policies of the MPOT and master plan.
 If the PPS is approved, at the time of SDP, all sidewalks should be included on the site plan.